-Each partner in a partnership that elects to be treated as a "large partnership" takes into account separately his share of the following items, determined at the partnership level:

-- (1) taxable income or loss from passive loss limitation activities; - (2) taxable income or loss from other activities (such as portfolio income or loss); - (3) net capital gains to the extent allocable to passive loss limitation activities and other activities; - (4) tax exempt interest; - (5) a net alternative minimum tax adjustment separately computed for passive loss limitation activities and other activities; - (6) general credits; - (7) low-income housing credit; - (8) rehabilitation credit; - (9) foreign income taxes; - (10) credit for producing fuel from a nonconventional source; and - (11) any other items the Secretary of Treasury deems appropriate.

-In addition, miscellaneous itemized deductions of an electing large partnership are not passed through to the partners and 30% of such deductions are used at the partnership level.
+Each partner in a partnership that elects to be treated as a "large partnership" takes into account separately his share of the following items, determined at the partnership level: (1) taxable income or loss from passive loss limitation activities; (2) taxable income or loss from other activities (such as portfolio income or loss); (3) net capital gains to the extent allocable to passive loss limitation activities and other activities; (4) tax exempt interest; (5) a net alternative minimum tax adjustment separately computed for passive loss limitation activities and other activities; (6) general credits; (7) low-income housing credit; (8) rehabilitation credit; (9) foreign income taxes; (10) credit for producing fuel from a nonconventional source; and (11) any other items the Secretary of Treasury deems appropriate.
+Moreover, miscellaneous itemized deductions are not passed through to the partners and 30% of such deductions are used at the partnership level.

-A number of changes have recently been made to the tax compliance and administrative rules relating to electing large partnerships.
-Adjustments relating to partnership items for a previous taxable year are generally taken into account by those persons who were partners in the previous taxable year.
-Each partner in an electing large partnership, however, must take into account his share of any adjustments to partnership items in the year such adjustments are made.
-Alternatively, an electing large partnership could elect, or in some circumstances could be required to, directly pay the tax resulting from any such adjustments.
-In either case, therefore, unitholders could bear significant economic burdens associated with tax adjustments relating to periods predating their acquisition of units.
-Although we are authorized under our amended and restated partnership agreement to do so, we do not expect to elect to have the large partnership provisions apply to us because of the cost of their application.
+A number of changes have also been made to the tax compliance and administrative rules relating to electing large partnerships.
+One provision would require that each partner in an electing large partnership, take into account his share of any adjustments to partnership items in the year such adjustments are made.
+Under prior law, adjustments relating to partnership items for a previous taxable year are taken into account by those persons who were partners in the previous taxable year.
+Alternatively, a partnership could elect to or, in some circumstances, could be required to directly pay the tax resulting from any such adjustments.
+In either case, therefore, Unitholders could bear significant economic burdens associated with tax adjustments relating to periods predating their acquisition of Units.
+Although we are authorized under our Partnership Agreement to do so, we do not expect to elect to have the large partnership provisions apply to us because of the cost of their application.

 Nominee Reporting.
-Persons who hold an interest in us as a nominee for another person are required to furnish to us (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; (b) whether the beneficial owner is (1) a person that is not a United States person, (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing, or (3) a tax-exempt entity; (c) the amount and description of units held, acquired or transferred for the beneficial owner; and (d) certain information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
-Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and certain information on units they acquire, hold or transfer for their own account.
-A penalty of \$50 per failure (up to a maximum of \$100,000 per calendar year) is imposed by the Code for failure to report such information to Star Gas Partners.
-The nominee is required to supply the beneficial owner of the units with the information furnished to us.
+Persons who hold an interest in us as a nominee for another person are required to furnish to us (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; (b) whether the beneficial owner is (1) a person that is not a United States person, (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing, or (3) a tax-exempt entity; (c) the amount and description of Units held, acquired or transferred for the beneficial owner; and (d) certain information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and certain information on Units they acquire, hold or transfer for their own account.
+A penalty of \$50 per failure (up to a maximum of \$100,000 per calendar year) is imposed by the Code for failure to report such information to the Partnership.
+The nominee is required to supply the beneficial owner of the Units with the information furnished to us.